invertase/react-native-firebase/docs/auth/social-auth.md

 Below are our recommended approaches for integrating with each social platform.

+## Apple

+For Apple Authentication please see our [`@invertase/react-native-apple-authentication`](https://github.com/invertase/react-native-apple-authentication) library which integrates well with Firebase and provides Firebase + Apple Auth examples.

 ## Facebook

 The recommended library of choice is the official [react-native-fbsdk](https://github.com/facebook/react-native-fbsdk)